Jul 10 - Aug 28, 2023

 This is a virtual workshop and will take place via Zoom.

 The New Faculty Accelerator is designed for faculty members who are new to PA education.
-Because this workshop is designed to build upon foundational knowledge gained in a previous workshop, it is strongly recommended that attendees have already completed either the New Faculty Jump Start or Faculty Skills 101.
+Because this workshop is designed to build upon foundational knowledge gained in a previous workshop, it is strongly recommended that attendees have already completed the New Faculty Jump Start.

 During a series of eight virtual sessions, you will meet with the facilitators, invited guest speakers, and your colleagues to accelerate your transition into your role as a PA educator.
 In addition to the session topics listed below, two of the sessions will be Virtual Leader Lounges, where you will have the chance to meet and network with PAEA leaders.

 - Student Support/Advising and Remediation

 - PA Educator Lifecycle Including Promotion and Tenure